Magnetic APFC modeling and the influence of magneto-structural interactions on grain shrinkage: Conclusion

 \section{Conclusion}

-We have given a proof of concept for the simulation of the interactions between magnetic fields and defect motion in a three-dimensional setting.
-To this purpose we derived a magnetic APFC model and adapted an efficient numerical approach to solve this model.
+We have given a proof of concept for the simulation of the interactions between magnetic fields and dislocation networks in a three-dimensional setting with the APFC model.
+We derived a magnetic APFC model and adapted an existing, state-of-the-art numerical approach to solve the corresponding equations.
 As a result, the basic physics of magneto-structural interactions are accounted for in a multiscale approach.
-We have demonstrated that the considered framework accounts for magnetic anisotropy and provided an example of its influence on the shrinkage of a spherical grain within a matrix.
-This in principle provided the modeling and numerical tools to simulate experimentally accessible microstructure evolution on diffusive time scales.
+We have demonstrated that the considered framework accounts for magnetic anisotropy and provided an example of its influence on the shrinkage of a rotated spherical grain within an unrotated matrix.
+This consists of a minimal setting that may be extended toward the modeling and simulation of defect networks and microstructure evolution on diffusive time scales and at relatively large length scales.
+The proposed approach is indeed the basic building block to introduce magneto-structural coupling in PFC models of complex crystals and alloys.
 However, various open problems remain.
-One central issue is an appropriate parameterization of the material parameters for specific materials.
-While this has been done for the bulk modulus and the grain boundary energy, e.g. for Fe \cite{Jaatinen2009}, the magnetic anisotropy in the model has to be tuned to resample known functional forms for the magnetic anisotropy of materials considered in the experiments mentioned in the introduction.
+One central issue is an appropriate parametrization of the material parameters for specific materials.
+While this has been done for the bulk modulus and the grain boundary energy, e.g., for Fe \cite{Jaatinen2009}, the magnetic anisotropy in the model has to be tuned to resemble known functional forms for the magnetic anisotropy of materials of interest.

 \ack AV and RB acknowledge support by the German Research Foundation (DFG) within SPP1959 under Grant No. VO899/20-2.
 MS acknowledges support from the Emmy Noether Programme of the German Research Foundation (DFG) under Grant No. SA4032/2-1.
 We further acknowledge computing resources provided at J\"ulich Supercomputing Center under grant PFAMDIS.